aptible/terraform-provider-aptible/docs/resources/environment.md

 ## Argument Reference

 - `stack_id` (Required) - The id of the [stack](https://deploy-docs.aptible.com/docs/stacks) you would like the environment to be provisioned on.
 - `org_id` (Optional) - The id of the [organization](https://deploy-docs.aptible.com/docs/organizations) you would like the environment to be provisioned on.
+This is optional.
+If unspecified, we will try to determine this ID from the stack (if dedicated) and/or the user credentials's organizations to ensure they are only part of one organization.
-  This is optional. __This may be required if the following cases do not apply to your user__ : you are using a dedicated stack or your user is part of more than one organization.
+__This may be required if the following cases do not apply__ : you are using a dedicated stack or your user is part of more than one organization.
 - `handle` - The handle for the environment.

 ## Attribute Reference